-Many engine experimental researches have concluded the importance of fuel condensation on determining the emission characteristics of low temperature combustion.
-However, direct experimental evidence has not reported in the literature.
-In this paper, the in-cylinder condensation processes observed in optically accessible engine experiments are illustrated at first.
+Engine experiments have revealed the importance of fuel condensation on the emission characteristics of low temperature combustion.
+However, direct in-cylinder experimental evidence has not been reported in the literature.
+In this paper, the in-cylinder condensation processes observed in optically accessible engine experiments are first illustrated.
 The observed condensation processes are then simulated using state-of-the-art multidimensional engine CFD simulations with a phase transition model that incorporates a well-validated phase equilibrium numerical solver, in which a thermodynamically consistent phase equilibrium analysis is applied to determine when mixtures become unstable and a new phase is formed.
 The model utilizes fundamental thermodynamics principles to judge the occurrence of phase separation or combination by minimizing the system Gibbs free energy.
 It is shown that thermodynamically unstable mixtures are formed during the late expansion stroke for the conditions of the experiments.
-Close agreement on the beginning of condensation is observed between the simulations and available experiments.
-Sensitivity analyses show that the condensed fuel mass will decrease if initial temperature decreases or pressure increases.
+Close agreement on the beginning of condensation is also observed between the simulations and available experiments.

 Lu Qiu, Rolf Reitz, Ethan Eagle, Mark Musculus

-University of Wisconsin Madison, Wayne State University, Sandia National Laboratories
+University of Wisconsin, Wayne State University, Sandia National Laboratories

 Computational fluid dynamics